Russian Lesson 1

 M м - pronounced as in "most".

-O о - pronounced as "au" in "aura".
-When unstressed, this letter makes a sound similar to the Russian "A" that you learned above but more reduced, almost like "u" in "under" or the first "o" in "tomato".
+O о - pronounced like "o" in "bore" when stressed, otherwise this letter makes a sound similar to the Russian "A" that you learned above but more reduced, almost like "u" in "under" or the first "o" in "tomato".

 T т - pronounced as in "time".